FilipDominec/python-meep-utils/README.md

 ## Introduction
-MEEP is an implementation of the FDTD algorithm, which simulates the propagation of electromagnetic waves.
+MEEP is an implementation of the FDTD algorithm, which computes the propagation of electromagnetic waves.
 During my PhD studies, I used it intensively for simulations of metamaterials, photonic crystals and many other problems.

-Unlike many commercial packages, the simulation has to be *programmed*; MEEP is only a library accessible from C/C++, Scheme or Python.
-I chose to write my simulations using Python, as it has powerful modules
+MEEP is a library of functions and whole computation has to be *programmed* in C/C++, Scheme or Python.
-for scientific computing.
-Starting with MEEP was not easy, though, mostly due to lack of resources online.
+I chose to write my simulations using Python, as it enables seamless integration with pre- or postprocessing and nice plotting the results.
 Over few years I wrote multiple utility functions that in my opinion greatly facilitate the simulations, and I publish them under open license, with the hope they might be useful to the scientific community.

 I will be happy if these scripts help you with your thesis, paper or just any project.
 In such a case, you can